 Read here: Which Do You Prefer Speaking, Your Native Language or The English Language?

-When you see someone who doesn’t dialogue in their native language, in place of jesting or mocking or blaming the person (as is the case with most of us), as the upholder of culture that you find out why the person does not and try and encourage the person to speak their language.
+When you see someone who doesn’t dialogue in their native language, in place of jesting or mocking or blaming the person (as is the case with most of us), as the upholder of culture, you find out why the person does not and try to encourage the person to speak their language.

 Should You Know How to Speak Your Mother Tongue?